iablaka/dwl/README.md

 # dwl
-erp written in rust wasm
+dwl (pronounce duh-wel) is an open-source web erp written in rust with wasm frameworks (actix and yew)